USharma002/USharma002.github.io/content/posts/3d-reconstruction.md

 - $d_C$ is the ray direction in the camera frame,
 - the camera center is at the origin in camera coordinates, so there is no position term.

-This is the complete back-projection from pixel → ray in camera space.
+This is the complete back-projection from pixel $\rightarrow$ ray in camera space.

 ---